Where to Stay in New York City with Kids: Best Areas & Hotels for Every Budget

 Approx August price: £160–£200 per night

-If you’re still deciding, the best choice is the one that fits your itinerary, budget, and energy levels — not just the map.
+The best choice is the one that fits your itinerary and keeps the whole trip feeling manageable — not exhausting.

 plan your NEW YORK FAMILY trip